AstroMined/pygithub-mcp-server/docs/active_context.md

    - Granular modules are easier to test and maintain
    - Consistent naming conventions improve navigation

+21. Technical Debt Management
+   - Completely removing deprecated code is better than just marking it as deprecated
+   - Maintaining backward compatibility through re-exports creates technical debt
+   - Deprecated modules can lead to confusion and maintenance overhead
+   - Test imports need to be updated when reorganizing modules
+   - Refactoring should be complete rather than partial to avoid lingering technical debt
+   - Removing deprecated code forces consumers to update to the new API
+   - Complete removal is cleaner than maintaining parallel implementations

 ## Progress Tracking

 ### Completed